anathonous/X1C5-Hackintosh-OpenCore-MacOSX/README.md

 Just use release 1 for 14.3.1, release 2 for 14.4.1, release 3 for 15.0 / 15.0.1 / 15.1.

+>## UPDATE 4:
+Release 4 works with all 15 - 15.5 releases.

 > ## MY SPECIFICATIONS: